 Difference Between Loan and Line of Credit

-With a Home Equity Loan, you'll receive the full amount of your loan up front and find comfort knowing you have a fixed monthly payment (principal and interest), a flexible term (from three to 15 years), and the added benefit of potential tax savings.
+With a Home Equity Loan, you'll receive the full amount of your loan up front and find comfort knowing you have a fixed monthly payment (principal and interest), a flexible term (from five to 15 years), and the added benefit of potential tax savings.

 Features of Both